webaverse/docs/docs/create/xrpackage-overview.md

 <img src="/img/xrpk-logo.png" width="250px" height="250px" />

-XRPackage turns 3D apps into a file you can load anywhere.
+[XRPackage](https://github.com/webaverse/xrpackage) turns 3D apps into a file you can load anywhere.

 ![Moving an XRPK around in a scene](/img/xrpks.gif)

 It uses standards like WebGL, WebXR, GLTF, and WebBundle to package an app into a `.wbn` file.
-The Github repo for XRPackages is here: https://github.com/webaverse/xrpackage

 ## What's in a package?